yshimizu-econ/yshimizu-econ.github.io/_pages/publications.md

 <details>
   <summary>Abstract</summary>
   <p>
-    This paper studies optimal hypothesis testing for nonregular statistical models with parameter-dependent support.
-We consider both one-sided and two-sided hypothesis testing and develop asymptotically uniformly most powerful tests based on the likelihood ratio process.
-The proposed one-sided test involves randomization to achieve asymptotic size control, some tuning constant to avoid discontinuities in the limiting likelihood ratio process, and a user-specified alternative hypothetical value to achieve the asymptotic optimality.
-Our two-sided test becomes asymptotically uniformly most powerful without imposing further restrictions such as unbiasedness.
-Simulation results illustrate desirable power properties of the proposed tests.
+    This paper studies optimal hypothesis testing for nonregular econometric models with parameter-dependent support.
+We consider both one-sided and two-sided hypothesis testing and develop asymptotically uniformly most powerful tests based on a limit experiment.
+Our two-sided test becomes asymptotically uniformly most powerful without imposing further restrictions such as unbiasedness, and can be inverted to construct a confidence set for the nonregular parameter.
+Simulation results illustrate desirable finite sample properties of the proposed tests.
   </p>
 </details>
 <br>